Who doesn’t want to grow plants that serve two purposes?

 By adding easily accessible nutrients back into the soil, alfalfa meal helps to restore soil fertility.
 Thus, helping plants grow faster and healthier.
 Below are some of the top ways that alfalfa meal can transform the health of your soil and garden plants.

-- Good Source of Minerals: Along with a high nitrogen content, alfalfa is filled with plenty of other beneficial garden minerals, including iron, zinc, potassium, calcium, magnesium, phosphorus and others.
+- Good Source of Minerals: Along with high nitrogen content, alfalfa is filled with plenty of other beneficial garden minerals, including iron, zinc, potassium, calcium, magnesium, phosphorus, and others.

 - Adds Nitrogen: An amazing talent of the alfalfa plant is that it can take nitrogen out of the air and hold it in its roots as a nitrogen-fixing technique to make that nitrogen available in the soil for nearby garden plants.

-- Growth Hormone: Alfalfa contains triacontanol, a hormone which stimulates the growth of plant roots, enhances photosynthesis, and increases beneficial microbes which help to suppress many soil-borne diseases.
+- Growth Hormone: Alfalfa contains triacontanol, a hormone that stimulates the growth of plant roots, enhances photosynthesis, and increases beneficial microbes which help to suppress many soil-borne diseases.

 - Builds Up the Soil: The high nitrogen content in alfalfa makes it easy for surrounding organic material to decompose.
 This helps prevent compaction in the garden by improving soil structure and acting like a sponge to absorb excess moisture and help prevent erosion.

 - Helps Resist Drought: Adding alfalfa to the soil increases its sponge-like tendencies.
 Therefore, making it easier for water to be absorbed and held in the soil, even during times of drought.

 - Encourages Growth: Within alfalfa is a substance called triacontanol is a hormone that stimulates plants to grow better roots and increase photosynthesis, which leads to stronger, larger garden plants.